Updated · Jun 07, 2023

-Unlike the other social media platforms, LinkedIn was (and is) entirely work oriented.
-It allowed people to connect with colleagues and find school contacts, such as old classmates and university professors.
-It also gave companies the opportunity to create their own pages, post job offers and recruit people.
+Unlike the other social media platforms, LinkedIn was (and is) entirely work-oriented.
+It allowed people to connect with colleagues and find school contacts.
+Companies could create their own pages, post job offers and recruit people.

 You’re probably asking yourselves: “But wait, when did Myspace start then?”

 The very same year, actually.
 It was founded by Chris DeWolfe, Tom Anderson, and Jon Hart.
 At first, it was used mainly by musicians.